sujan079/idontknow/README.md

-This is a simple project I made as a DSA project in my second years For making this project I have use various internet resources
+This is a simple project I made as a DSA project in my second year part II For making this project I have use various internet resources